 Personal Property for Reuse and Sale

-Personal Property refers to tangible items ranging from common products, such as office equipment and furniture, to specialized apparatuses, including scientific devices and heavy machinery.
+Personal Property refers to physical (non-real estate or land) items ranging from common products, such as office equipment and furniture, motor vehicles, aircraft, vessels, and animals.
+Personal Property also includes specialized equipment , such as scientific devices and heavy machinery.

 GSA's Office of Personal Property Management helps federal agencies dispose of personal property that is no longer needed.
 At the same time, it helps other federal agencies and state, local, and public organizations acquire these items.

 The public can purchase personal property that is not needed by federal agencies or by state and local organizations.